Photo by Ernest Duffoo

-Last week Susan over at A Walk in My Shoes did a post on the importance of voice.
-I enjoyed her post, so I'm stealing her topic and expanding on it. :) Voice is one of the most often sited components of writing a great story/novel.
-Publishers are looking for a strong voice, a fresh voice, a clear voice, etc. Unfortunately, it's also one of the things that we as writers struggle with and stress about the most.
+Voice is one of the most sited components of writing a great story.
+Publishers/agents are looking for a strong voice, a fresh voice, a clear voice, etc. Unfortunately, it's also one of the things that we as writers struggle with and stress about the most.

 I think the first thing that confused me early on was the difference between author voice and character voice.
 At first, I thought they were the same thing.
 They're not.